Agent Builder

 withModel(model) | string | BaseLlm | LanguageModel | Sets the LLM model |

-withDescription(desc) | string | Adds agent description |
+withDescription(description) | string | Adds agent description |

 withInstruction(instruction) | string | InstructionProvider | Sets behavior instructions |